denmarksdev/linux-server/README.md

     - `sudo chmod 744 .ssh`
 1. Change permissions for authorized_keys
     - `sudo chmod 644 .ssh/autthorized_keys`
-1. Close the Google Clound Shell and log in to your local environment with a previously generated key
+1. Close the Google Cloud Shell and log in to your local environment with a previously generated key
     - `ssh grader@35.199.122.175 -i grader` grader is the private key
 ## 2 - Security

- **ATTENTION:** In the Goggle compute engine, change the default **default-allow-ssh** port to **2200**
+ **ATTENTION:** In the Google compute engine, change the default **default-allow-ssh** port to **2200**
       - If you do not do this, you will not be able to communicate through ssh

 1. Configure o **Uncomplicated Firewall (UFW)**